-The XSet instance (if not corrupted) will be valid and have valid policies at this point.
+On successful XStream close, the imported XSet instance contains validated fields, including any XSet policy properties.
+The imported XSet instance shall enter the dirty state (meaning it has been modified), and .xset.xuid shall be populated with the XUID from the imported data.
 The XSet instance will not have been committed; it may then be committed or discarded as any normal XSet instance would be.
-Unless there is a change to binding fields in the XSet, the XUID in .xset.xuid will be returned on commit of the XSet instance.
+Unless there is a subsequent change to a binding field in the XSet, the XUID in .xset.xuid will be returned on successful commit of the imported XSet instance.

-If the XSet already exists in the XSystem, the application can open the existing XSet and compare the two so that any conflicts can be resolved, if needed.
+If the XSet already exists in the XSystem, as determined by XSystem.accessXSet, the application can open the existing XSet and compare the two so that any conflicts can be resolved, if needed.
 Comparing the two allows the application to do a more sophisticated import, where it can choose to commit (or not commit) the XSet without any consequences.

-On successful import, the standard system fields shall be modified as shown in Table 49.
+On successful import, the system fields shall be modified as shown in Table 49.